jehovah1215/zopa/README.md

 Building the code:

-Clone from git or unzip the supplied zip file
-From the terminal (MAC) navigate to the root location of the project, where the POM is.
+Clone from git or unzip the supplied zip file  (git clone git@github.com:jehovah1215/zopa.git) From the terminal (MAC) navigate to the root location of the project, where the POM.xml is. (ex : )

 mvn clean install
 Running the App